roryl/zsx/README.md

 </div>
 ```

-Because both the show and hide links have a zx-sync-params, that means the inverse link is ignored when updated.
-Therefore only the 'Other Link' gets updated to whatever show/hide link was clicked last.
+Because both the show and hide links have a `zx-sync-params`, that means the inverse link is ignored when updated.
+Therefore only the 'Other Link' gets updated.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | *next section* → [Events](#events)